 Merton Dingle from Big Wolf on Campus went from someone who considers himself relatively handsome and talented (both academically and in the various entertainment arts) to someone with an ego the size of Texas.

 Temperance Brennan from Bones went from being slightly more socially aware and somewhat sarcastic in the pilot to the caricature of smart people.
 She has now become considerably more socially inept, replaces ordinary words with their little-known scientific equivalents and can't spot sarcasm.
+This is explained as issues stemming from being abandoned as a child.
+Interestingly enough, even with the social issues, she has no problem getting and keeping men.

 Topanga, however, inverted and then reverted this.
 She went from hippie cuckoolander to an average normalcy in early high school.
 Then her intelligence and affinity to advice-giving was flanderized to make her a nagging grade-obsessed overachiever.

-Corey started out as an average kid with average problems.
+Cory started out as an average kid with average problems.
 Over the seasons, he kept getting more neurotic and wacky, to the point that he was diagnosed with hypochondriasis in Season 7.

 Anya started out a bit unskilled with human culture (and didn't even have that in her first two appearances) but got worse throughout the show.
-Some people believe that this was on purpose, to mess with everyone.

 Minor example in Burn Notice.
 Early episodes had a throwaway comment about Michael Westin having yogurt in his fridge.
 By the second season, appropriating his fridge for an op is noted as an inconvenience only because it will spoil his yogurt.
 Eventually, a former associate remembers Michael for being a "Yogurt Man," apparently his defining trait after conducting multiple black ops together.
 This was started as a bit of a Running Gag by the writers, who went to some lengths to show Westen eating yogurt Once per Episode.
+Supposedly, their consultant said it's full of nutrients that come in handy on stakeout.

 The Dean also progressed from being a mildly eccentric supporting character with an infatuation with Jeff, to an outrageously camp character almost constantly wearing ridiculous outfits, with his interactions with Jeff going from constantly noting Jeff's good looks to outright sexual harassment & stalking.
 This is even parodied several times in seasons two and three, including a montage of various costumes and a comment from him when dressed as a half man half woman that he may have gone too far.